jessbrunelle/TidyDataProject-/codebook.md

+#Code Book for Getting and Cleaning Data Course Project
+##Subject and Activity

 These variables identify the unique subject/activity pair the variables relate to:

-##Subject: the integer subject ID.
+1. Subject: the integer subject ID.
-Activity: the string activity name:
+2. Activity: the string activity name:
-Walking
+    1. Walking
-Walking Upstairs
+    2. Walking Upstairs
-Walking Downstairs
+    3. Walking Downstairs
-Sitting
+    4. Sitting
-Standing
+    5. Standing
-Laying
+    6. Laying

 Measurement Means

 All variables are the mean of a measurement for each subject and activity.
 This is indicated by the initial Mean in the variable name.
 All values are floating point numbers.